Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 [//]: # (TODO:# …create an initial-engagement kind of screen?)

-# …see what Devices I have and what state they are in?
+# …see what Devices I have and what state they're in?

 Go to __Windows > Analysis > Input Debugger__(Debugging.md), then double click on a Device to see its Controls.
 You can also click the __Remote Devices…__ button to remotely see Devices from Unity Players deployed to any connected computers or devices.